ruymanengithub/vison/_sources/cookbook.rst.txt

 And here the key is the **"-F"** option, that calls for execution in FPA mode.

-Now let's have a look at the template configuration file and how we must fill it up:
+Now let's have a look at the template configuration file and how we must fill it up.
+You'll notice the structure of this file is very similar to the one we used to analyse data at block level.